Time After Time (Cyndi Lauper song): Accolades

 "Time After Time" has entered many lists of "Best Love Songs of All Time", "Best Ballads from the 80s" and others.
-Bill Lamb, also from About.com, placed the song at number 21 on his "Top 100 Best Love Songs Of All Time" list.
+Bill Lamb, also from About.com, placed the song at number 21 on his "Top 100 Best Love Songs of All Time" list.
 On Nerves list of "The 50 Greatest Love Songs of All Time", "Time After Time" was placed at number 5, being called "Lauper's most enduring masterpiece hits at the very essence of commitment," with the article pointing out that "she captures real romance in the most simple and straightforward of lines: 'If you're lost, you can look and you will find me, time after time'."

-The song also entered the Rolling Stone & MTV's "100 Greatest Pop Songs" at number 66.
+The song also appeared on Rolling Stone and MTV's "100 Greatest Pop Songs" at number 66.
 The song also entered VH1's "100 Best Songs of the Past 25 Years and "100 Greatest Songs of the 80s" lists, at numbers 22 and 19 respectively.
-The song was also present on NME's 100 Best Songs of the 1980s, being ranked at number 79.
-The website declared that "‘Time After Time’ was a change in tack for Lauper, whose musical persona had previously been unstoppably light and frothy.
-‘Time After Time’ was demoed quickly in time for inclusion on her debut ‘She’s So Unusual’, and ended up being a key song for both Lauper’s career and the decade itself."
+The song was also on NME's 100 Best Songs of the 1980s, ranked number 79.
+The website declared that "'Time After Time' was a change in tack for Lauper, whose musical persona had previously been unstoppably light and frothy.
+'Time After Time' was demoed quickly in time for inclusion on her debut 'She's So Unusual', and ended up being a key song for both Lauper's career and the decade itself."

-The song was featured as an iconic scene in the 1997 film Romy and Michele's High School Reunion.
-According to director David Mirkin it "was the only song that had the proper emotion" to fit the scene.